sofa-framework/doc/components/odesolver/forward/centraldifferencesolver.md

 <!-- generate_doc -->
 # CentralDifferenceSolver

-Explicit time integrator using central difference (also known as Verlet of Leap-frog)
+Explicit time integrator using central difference (also known as Verlet of Leap-frog).

 __Target__: Sofa.Component.ODESolver.Forward